billbudge/WebEditorFramework/examples/functioncharts/README.md

 </figure> -->

 ## Live Demo Editor with Examples

+This project contains source code for the editor that was used to create the figures.
+It is definitely a work in progress with many rough edges.
+It is likely to crash.

+There is no code generation, no interpreter, and no debugger.

+It has been used by me on MacOS and Chrome.
+Other platforms and browsers may not work as well.

+I have tried it on touch devices.
+On a Chromebook it works well.
+On an iPad it works, but without a keyboard there is no undo, redo, etc. TODO add a menu system or buttons.

-Our palette contains the built in functions and Pseudofunctions.
-On the top are the input, output, apply, and pass Pseudofunctions. input and output allow us to explicitly label inputs and outputs and indicate how an input feeds into the circuit. apply connects to a function output of an function and allows us to instantiate that function in the containing circuit. pass takes its input and passes it on, allowing us to add sequencing ability to our circuits.
+The palette is a canvas that floats above the main canvas, at the top left.
+It can be dragged.
+It contains the built in functions and Pseudofunctions.
+On the top are the input, output, apply, and pass Pseudofunctions. 'input' and 'output' allow us to explicitly label inputs and outputs and indicate how an input feeds into the circuit. 'use' takes its input and passes it on, allowing us to add sequencing ability to our circuits.
+It is (currently) the only "var args" function, accepting any number of inputs.
+TODO add varargs pseudofunction.

+TODO describe the other rows in the palette, the property editor, etc.

+Command keys:

 <!-- <figure align="center">
   <img src="./resources/palette.svg"  alt="" title="Palette (Pseudofunctions and primitive computational functions)">